Skip to main content

 No automated decisions or profiling is carried out using your personal data.
 Should we wish to carry out this type of activity we will ask for your consent prior to any use for these purposes.

-How do we keep information secure?
+How we keep information secure

 We will take appropriate steps to make sure we hold records about you in a secure way, and we will only make them available to those who have a right to see them.
 Our security includes: